cjj19901123/Online-Arithemtic-Unit-Generator/README.md

 3. Output files incldues some VHDL files to describe the funcationality of the hardware.
 4. The output files are stored in the same directory as the MATLAB design file.
 5. The result compuated by MATLAB symbolic toolbox is displayed on the command window for the verification of the hardware functionality.
 6. Testbench are genrated as part of software, two testbench as generated for behaviour simulation and post-synthesis/implementation simulation seperately.
 Ten sets of testing data vector are generated for verification.
+7. I have run the behaviour simulation in vivado to test the functionality of the hardwware but haven't implement the post-implementation testing.
+The design may needs modification to fit different development platform.

 User interface example:

 online_unit_generator
-please input the toplevel name of your IP: OA please input the symbolic expresion: (a+b)*c/0.5 please input the precision bit of computation: 16
+please input the toplevel name of your IP: OA

+please input the symbolic expresion: (a+b)*c/0.5

+please input the precision bit of computation: 16

 ans =